odd-meta/a_game_of_life/README.md

 where all area-coordinates are an x by y grid, this, prefixed with an area identifier, defines a position in global space

-every area has a bounding fuction that will return the "edges" of the area
+every area has a bounding fuction that will return the "edges" of the area; this is a list of lists of coordinate tuples

+each list of tuples defines a bounding

 also know about agents within it

+if it is found that an agent will move to another area

 ## RULES